Tornadoes and Derechos in Virginia

 Though news stories often highlight the highly-visible damage to rural trailer homes, cities are not immune.
 On July 1, 2021, an EF-1 tornado touched down in Arlington County and stayed on the ground for over four miles.
 The tornado moved from the Cherrydale neighborhood through Lyon Village, crossed Rosslyn, then left the ground near 16th Street and Constitution Avenue NW in Washington, DC.

-Two EF-0 ornadoes touched down on March 31, 2022 in two Fairfax County locations.
+Two EF-0 tornadoes touched down on March 31, 2022 in two Fairfax County locations.
 One was on the ground for just a minute near Cub Run Elementary School in Centreville, leaving a track 30 yards wide and 80 yards long.
 Another tornado damaged two gas stations along Chain Bridge Road, just northwest of Tysons Corner Center.
 Debris ended up on the Silver Line Metro track.

+On August 6, 1993, 18 tornadoes swept across southern Virginia.
+A tornado with winds reaching 225 miles per hour blasted downtown Petersburg.
 It damaged more than half of Old Towne’s buildings and destroyed the eastern freight wing of the South Side Railroad Depot.
 The tornado then destroyed 47 of the 57 buildings on Pocahontas Island.
 In one of the quirks of tornado damage, a church was blown away but the Bible on a podium was left undisturbed.

 The storm finished crossing the Appomattox River and demolished the Wal-Mart in Colonial Heights, a site previously struck by tornadoes in the 1850s and in May 1990.
 In 2008, another F1 tornado touched down near there, stacking cars on top of each other in the Best Buy parking lot.